 A CONSUMPTION ECONOMY IS A DYING ECONOMY.

-Until bubbles popped and credit froze worldwide in 2007, people enjoyed the illusion of growth and prosperity as a result of easy credit at low rates.
-The last nine years of Quantitative Easing [QE], 0% interest rates, and government programs have helped to disguise the fact that more than 95 million Americans are no longer counted in the work-force (an all-time high number of young, eligible workers do not have jobs).
+Until credit froze worldwide on Aug.
+9, 2007 and markets crashed in 2008, people enjoyed the illusion of growth and prosperity as a result of easy credit at low rates.
+The last ten years of Quantitative Easing (QE), 0% interest rates, and government programs have helped to disguise the structural increase in unemployment.
+More than 95 million Americans are no longer counted in the work-force; an all-time high number of young, eligible workers do not have jobs.

-Today, the U.S. exports mainly raw materials (wheat, fertilizers, coal, meat, tobacco) as we did 300 years ago.** As a result of switching from a manufacturing economy to a service/ consumption economy, America’s preeminent position among the nations has slipped; wages and the economy are stagnant; and the average person’s standard of living is falling.
+Today, the U.S. exports mainly raw materials (wheat, fertilizers, coal, tobacco, meat) as we did 300 years ago.** As a result of switching from a manufacturing economy to a service/ consumption economy, America’s preeminent position among the nations has slipped; wages and the economy are stagnant; and the average person’s standard of living is falling.

-It is not an accident the United States has become economically dependent and indebted beyond belief.
-Lawmakers debased the dollar and hitched America’s wagon to U.N. ‘global governance.’
+It is not an accident the U.S. has become economically dependent and indebted beyond belief.
+Lawmakers debased the dollar and hitched America’s wagon to U.N.
+Global Governance.

 “The great rule of conduct for us in regard to foreign nations is in extending our commercial relations… our commercial policy should hold an equal and impartial hand… It is our true policy to steer clear of permanent alliance with any portion of the foreign world….”
-President George Washington, Farewell Address.
+Washington’s famous Farewell Address.

-“Peace, commerce, and honest friendship with all nations – entangling alliances with none….”
-President Thomas Jefferson, Inaugural Address.
+“…peace, commerce, and honest friendship with all nations – entangling alliances with none….”
+President Thomas Jefferson, Inaugural Address, March 4, 1801.

 by Denise Rhyne